simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     * most efficient for plugins that maintain connections with a key/value service

-  * selects and uses the appropriate plugin for each libkv Puppet function call during the catalog compile.
+  * selects and uses the appropriate plugin for each simpkv Puppet function call during the catalog compile.

 * The plugin adapter must be available to all functions in the Puppet